Student Loans for Drexel Students

 Drexel Financial Aid Packages

 Drexel Financial Aid comes in many forms in an effort to meet the needs of students.
 The most common form of Drexel Financial aid is an institutional grant, a ‘free money’ award that does not need to be repaid.
 In addition, Drexel financial aid packages often include federal loans, which is common for many schools.
-Drexel expects students on financial aid to work on campus and over the summer to earn some money to contribute to their educational expenses, so work-study programs are a common part of Drexel Financial Aid Packages.
+Drexel expects students on financial aid to work on campus and

 Both prospective and currently enrolled students can apply for Drexel University financial aid by filling out the Free Application for Federal Student Aid (FAFSA).
 This standard financial form provides the Drexel University financial aid office with all the necessary information to determine a student’s financial need.
 The FAFSA should be submitted as soon as possible, as some forms of federal and/or institutional aid are given out on a first-come, first-served basis.